microsoft/monaco-editor/website/playground/monaco.d.ts.txt

     }

     /**
-     * A provider of colors for editor models.
+     * A provider of folding ranges for editor models.
      */
     export interface FoldingRangeProvider {
         /**
-         * Provides the color ranges for a specific model.
+         * Provides the folding ranges for a specific model.
          */
         provideFoldingRanges(model: editor.ITextModel, context: FoldingContext, token: CancellationToken): ProviderResult<FoldingRange[]>;
     }